bball-eks-demo/eks-iac-demo/README.md

 # Executive Summary
 This project deploys a containerized application to Amazon EKS using Terraform, Docker, and Kubernetes.
-The original prompt referenced a WAF → NLB → EKS architecture; however, AWS WAF cannot be attached to Network Load Balancers, so the design cannot be implemented exactly as described.
-This repository delivers everything that is technically achievable with an NLB-based approach and documents the required architectural change, using an ALB, to enable WAF integration in a production-ready setup.
+The original specification outlined a WAF → NLB → EKS layout, but AWS WAF can’t be paired with a Network Load Balancer.
+Because of that limitation, the setup can’t be implemented exactly as written.

+This repository includes everything that can be built with an NLB-based design and explains the architectural adjustment, switching to an ALB, that’s needed to support WAF in a production-ready environment.

+See the tradeoffs note: [Tradeoff & Design Notes](https://github.com/bball-eks-demo/eks-iac-demo/tree/main?tab=readme-ov-file#tradeoffs--design-notes)

 # Prerequisites
 Install the following tools: